 - 1 pound boneless skinless chicken breasts or thighs, thighs juicier and softer

-- ½ cup full-fat greek yogurt or any plain unsweetened yogurt
+- ½ cup full-fat greek yogurt, or any plain unsweetened yogurt

-- 1 teaspoon garlic, minced or paste
+- 1 teaspoon fresh garlic, minced or paste

 - 1 teaspoon sweet paprika